Alert Fatigue: The Real Cost

 What alert fatigue actually costs

-Lost detection.
+- Lost detection.
 Engineers ignore the third PagerDuty page in an hour.
-The fourth page is the real outage and it sits unacknowledged for 18 minutes while the on-call clears noise.
+The fourth page is the real outage and sits unacknowledged for 18 minutes while the on-call clears noise.

-Attrition.
-SREs quote a noisy rotation as the top reason they leave.
-Replacing a senior on-call costs 6 to 9 months of ramp time plus recruiter fees north of 25k.
+- Attrition.
+SREs name a noisy rotation as the top reason they leave.
+Replacing a senior on-call costs 6 to 9 months of ramp plus recruiter fees north of $25k.

 How to measure it

-Track alerts-per-on-call-shift, ack-time distributions, and the auto-resolved ratio.
-If more than 60% of pages auto-resolve before human action, the threshold is wrong, not the system.
+- Pages per shift, ack distribution, auto-resolve ratio.
+If more than 60 percent of pages auto-resolve before human action, the threshold is wrong, not the system.

-Survey on-call after each rotation.
-Ask one question: how many pages were actionable.
-Below 70% means the rotation is broken.
+- Per-rotation survey.
+One question after each rotation: how many pages were actionable.
+Below 70 percent means the rotation is broken.

 What actually reduces noise

-Delete alerts that fired in the last 90 days but produced no ticket and no remediation.
+- Delete dead alerts.
+Anything that fired in the last 90 days but produced no ticket and no remediation.
 Default to deletion, not muting.

-Move flap-prone CPU and memory alerts to burn-rate SLO alerts.
-A 2-hour 14.4x burn rate page is worth waking someone for; a 30-second 90% CPU spike is not.
+- Move flap-prone alerts to burn-rate SLO.
+A 2-hour 14.4x burn-rate page is worth waking someone for; a 30-second 90 percent CPU spike is not.

 The alert budget

-Set a hard cap.
-2 pages per on-call shift on average, 5 maximum in any 24-hour window.
-If a new alert pushes the team over, an old alert gets retired first.
+- Hard cap.
+2 pages per shift on average, 5 maximum in any 24-hour window.
+A new alert that pushes the team over forces an older one to retire.

-Review the alert backlog quarterly.
-Anything firing more than 10 times per month without a ticket is auto-flagged for deletion.
+- Quarterly review.
+Anything firing more than 10 times per month without a ticket is auto-flagged for deletion at review time.

 Where to start this week

-Pull last 30 days of pages.
-Sort by alert name, count occurrences, and join against the incident tracker.
-The bottom half of that list is your delete pile.
+- 30-day pull.
+Pull the last 30 days of pages.
+Sort by alert name, count occurrences, join against the incident tracker.
+The bottom half is your delete pile.

-Skip vendor noise-reduction features until the rule list is clean.
+- Skip vendor noise-reduction tools.
 Deduping bad rules just buries them deeper.
+Clean the rules first.